 Afterword

-If you go looking you will find more of these connections, between R and Haskell, between type theory and topology, between the code you write on a Tuesday afternoon and mathematics that is older than computers.
-I have been down this rabbit hole for years and I am nowhere near the bottom.
+If you go looking you will find more of these connections, between R and Haskell, between type theory and topology, between the code you write on a Tuesday afternoon and mathematics that predates computers by centuries.

 Thank you for reading.